What Is NPORS?

-For those who are experienced, they would attend an EWA (experienced worker assessment).
+Those who are experienced would attend an EWA (experienced worker assessment).
 Completing this will make the successful delegates viable for an NPORS card.

 The NPORS accreditation also recommends that delegates should take a refresher course.
 This would make sure that the operator is working to the correct standard.
 It will also correct any bad habits the operator may have picked up over the duration of the card.

 You can take the traditional NPORS route and the card can last 3 or 5 years.

 If you would like to be CSCS affiliated with the ‘HS&E Tested’ logo, your card will be valid for 2 years under the Red Trained Operator Card.
 You will need to enrol on the relevant NVQ and complete it within the 2 years.
 You will also need to have taken the CITB Health, Safety & Environment touch screen test within the last 2 years.

 Once completed, you can then upgrade to a Blue Competent Operator Card which lasts for 5 years.

 Find out how to apply for an NPORS card here.